jeffhandley/strickland/docs/Composition/AdvancedObjectValidation.md

 Here are some notes should anything have been invalid:

-1. If the `person` was empty, neither the props nor `stanfordStricklandBornIn1925` would be validated
+1. If the `person` was empty, neither the object props nor `stanfordStricklandBornIn1925` would be validated
 1. If the `firstName` prop was empty, its length would not be validated
 1. If the `lastName` prop was empty, its length would not be validated
 1. If the `firstName`, `lastName`, or `birthYear` props were invalid, `stanfordStricklandBornIn1925` would not be validated